berenslab/eff-ph/README.md

 <p align="center"> <img alt="PH with Effective resistance vs Euclidean distance on Circle" src="/figures/fig_1.png">

 ## Usage
-Compute the persistent homology of a toy dataset with `compute_ph.py` and that of a single-cell dataset with `compute_ph_real_data.py`.
+Compute the persistent homology of a toy dataset with `compute_ph.py`, of toy datasets with outliers with `compute_ph_outliers.py` and that of a single-cell dataset with `compute_ph_real_data.py`.
 Changing the dataset in the top of the script allows to compute the persistent homology of different datasets.
 ```
 cd scripts
 python compute_ph.py